Alvearie/acd-extension-framework/acd-annotator-python/README.md

 [PyDev](https://www.pydev.org/) or
 [PyCharm](https://www.jetbrains.com/pycharm/)
 and import the project into it.
-Once your IDE is set up, you can run and debug one of the example annotators by running it as main class in your IDE.
-Running in this mode, the service will reload every time your save changes to a file in the project, which can make developing much easier.
+Once your IDE is set up, you can debug one of the example annotators by running it directly in your IDE (NOT via run_server.sh).
+Running in this mode, the service will reload code every time you save changes to a file in the project, which can make developing much easier.